Jordan-Swartz/Linked-File-System-C/README.md

 ---

 ## 3: Running the Project:
-- The project supports JSON serialization so that it can be executed with an existing system.
-If no existing system is provided as a command line argument then, by default, the program will create and save a new one.
+- The project supports [JSON Serialization](https://github.com/Jordan-Swartz/Linked-File-System-C/blob/master/src/util/file_operation.c) so that it can be executed with an existing system.
+If an existing system is not provided as a command line argument then, by default, the program will create and save a new one.
+[Test Systems](https://github.com/Jordan-Swartz/Linked-File-System-C/blob/master/data/test_system_2.json) are available for use and can be found in the  [data directory](https://github.com/Jordan-Swartz/Linked-File-System-C/tree/master/data).
 The project also allows the optional execution of unit tests (Step 6).

 ### Option 1: CMake
 1. Configure Project